-As part of this trial we have been fitted with an external charge point. (£315) It took the best part of a day to fit and has it’s own trip box connected to our home electric fuse box.
+As part of this trial, we have been fitted with an external charge point.
+It took the best part of a day to fit and has its own trip box connected to our home electric fuse box.
 This is to avoid affecting the entire house should the charger trip at any moment.

-Each company have their own charger and from what I understand at this early stage their are two different kind of plugs out there.
+Each company have their own charger and from what I understand at this early stage there are two different kinds of plugs.
 The engineer who came to fit ours said the companies were already looking at agreeing to one communal plug to ease future buyers.

 I was disappointed to see that on this huge unit there are no other plug points available for outside use.
 A household plug point would have been handy for vacuuming the car and maybe a point to attach a caravan or at least the option to do so in the future would have been very handy indeed.

-The wallbox is a better charge, it is quicker and full charge can be gained in 4 hours or less whereas attaching the car to the household mains never managed a complete charge and would take 8 hours.
+The charging box is a better charge, it is quicker and a full charge can be gained in 4 hours or less whereas attaching the car to the household mains never manages a complete charge and takes 8 hours or more.

-I have found this perfect for everyday use, jump in and off I go, school runs, after school activities, shopping at the supermarket, trips to Bluewater and meeting friends too.
-I hardly use the entire battery in a week for all of my weekly normal activities so have only recharged twice so far.
+I have found this perfect for everyday use, jump in and off I go – school runs, after school activities, shopping at the supermarket, trips to Bluewater and meeting friends too.
+I rarely use the entire battery for all of my weekly normal activities so I have only recharged twice so far.
 Whereas a tank of fuel on our family car costs around £60 and will last 3/4 weeks with our normal activities, I have yet to work out what a full charge has cost us but it lasts about a week.
 Costs of running the BMW i3 will follow in my second post.

 Husband was initially very negative when he heard we had been selected for this campaign and this made it all the more interesting for me.
 He is now reformed in his ideas, he agrees the car is beautiful, that it runs exceedingly well, it is easy to charge and a dream to drive.
-My next hurdle with him will be the re charging on a longer journey.
-As it will mean allowing half an hour for the charge to complete and adding this time into our journey.
+My next hurdle with him will be the recharging on longer journeys as it will mean allowing half an hour for the charge to complete and adding this time into our journey.